Every student is different. Every student has their own path to success, their own life journey.

 STEP 5.)
 Wait to receive your results.
 Applications will be processed 4-6 weeks after receiving all documents, and you will receive results in your Future Student account.

-To formally accept your offer, Canadian students must pay a $300 non-refundable deposit by May 1.
+To formally accept your offer, Canadian students must pay a $300 non-refundable deposit.
 This deposit will be used towards your tuition and fees balance, and will confirm your seat at CBU.
 Once you have accepted your offer and confirmed your seat, you can be advised and register for courses.

 Visit Accept Your Offer to learn more.